Overview

 Over 1,200 eviction cases were filed in Oregon's subsidized affordable housing in the first half of 2024.
 This represents about 10% of all eviction cases filed in the state during this period.

-Eviction happens more often than people think it is.
+Eviction in subsidized housing is not uncommon when compared to market-rate housing in 2024.
 In the first half of 2024, the eviction filing rate in subsidized housing was 1.4 per 100 units, compared to an eviction filing rate in unsubsidized housing of 1.8 per 100 units.
 About 25% of eviction filings in subsidized housing ended in a judgment of eviction in the first half of 2024, compared to 27% in unsubsidized housing.

 Nonprofit housing providers were responsible for a disproportionate share of eviction filings in subsidized housing.
 Nonprofit owned and managed subsidized units constituted 18% of the total subsidized rental stock in Oregon but were responsible for 28% of the eviction filings in subsidized housing in the first half of 2024.